Shine Lawyers Main Logo

 In a unanimous decision, five judges of the High Court of Australia found that the class action waiver clause contained within the US terms and conditions was void pursuant to the Australian Consumer Law because it is unfair.
 The High Court also held that the Primary Judge, Justice Stewart, was correct in exercising his discretion not to stay the claims of US passengers, as there are strong reasons for not enforcing the exclusive jurisdiction clause.

-You were one of the passengers on the Ruby Princess that departed Circular Quay on 8 March 2020 (regardless of whether or not you contracted the coronavirus).
+Passengers on the Ruby Princess that departed Circular Quay on 8 March 2020 (regardless of whether or not they contracted the coronavirus).

-You are an executor, administrator or personal representative of the estate of a passenger who contracted coronavirus on the cruise and subsequently passed away.
+Executor, administrator or personal representatives of the estate of a passenger who contracted coronavirus on the cruise and subsequently passed away.

-You are a family member or loved one of an ill or deceased passenger and you have suffered a psychiatric injury as a result of your loved one contracting the virus on the cruise.
+People who are a family member or loved one of an ill or deceased passenger and who suffered a psychiatric injury as a result of their loved one contracting the virus on the cruise.

 How to register for the Ruby Princess Coronavirus Class Action